adl5423/shrimpl-language/README.md

 * **Readable**: English‑like keywords, minimal punctuation, and indentation instead of braces.
 * **Approachable**: Designed so kids and new programmers can learn concepts gradually.
-* **Practical**: Powerful enough to build web APIs, perform data analysis, run simple machine‑learning workflows, and experiment with AI helpers powered by OpenAI.
+* **Practical**: Powerful enough to build web APIs, persist data with a built‑in ORM, perform data analysis, run simple machine‑learning workflows, and experiment with AI helpers powered by OpenAI.

 Shrimpl programs are interpreted by a Rust‑based runtime that can run on most platforms.
-A companion Language Server (LSP) and browser‑based API Studio make it easy to experiment, debug, and explore programs interactively.
+A companion Language Server (LSP), VS Code extension, and browser‑based API Studio make it easy to experiment, debug, and explore programs interactively.

 Shrimpl 0.5.x adds several important features: